How to Write an Engineering Essay: Tips for STEM Students

 The One Question to Ask Yourself Before Outlining

 After reading the prompt, close it and write — in one sentence — what you understand the question to be asking.
 Then reopen the prompt and compare.
 If your sentence doesn’t match the actual question, you’ve already caught a misalignment before it costs you.
 This takes 90 seconds and can save several grade points.
-It’s the most underused technique in academic writing for STEM students — and it applies equally to any comparison essay or analytical task.

 Finding Evidence That Works